CoreyMalloy/restAPI/UI/README.md

   };
 ```

-in the handleInputChange function, this will handle any time there is a change in the input box
+In the handleInputChange function, this will handle any time there is a change in the input box

 The event.target.value holds whatever is in the input box at the time of the button being pressed

-so it updates the TaskType with whatever is in the input field
+So it updates the TaskType with whatever is in the input field

 ### Retrieve infromation from backend